-Exciting developments at Zambia’s Liuwa Plain National Park make it a must-visit destination for 2018.
+Exciting developments at Zambia’s Liuwa Plain National Park make it a must-visit destination.
 Tracks4Africa’s up-to-date navigation solutions will keep you in the loop.
 By Johann Groenewald

 Liuwa Plain National Park in numbers: